 Rewarding results for members after a year of challenges

-Last year (July 2020) Australia was in the middle of the first wave of the COVID-19 pandemic.
+At the end of the 2020 financial year, Australia was experiencing the first wave of the COVID-19 pandemic.
 It proved extremely challenging for all economies including in Australia – devastating some industries and causing a huge downturn in trade and revenue.
 Investment markets reacted to the uncertainty on a global scale, with share markets experiencing increased volatility.

 Despite the conditions in 2020, AustralianSuper returned a positive result to members of 0.52% for the Balanced option and 0.55% for Choice Income members.
 It was one of only a handful of funds to do so.
 One year on and things are looking very different.

 Mark says it’s a great result for the Fund to be able to support members best financial outcomes in retirement.